causalens/cai-causal-graph/docs/causal_graph_utils.md

 collider_variables: List[str] = identify_colliders(cg, unshielded_only=True)
 ```

-The `unshielded` parameter is used to specify whether to return only unshielded colliders.
-If `unshielded` is set to
+The `unshielded_only` parameter is used to specify whether to return only unshielded colliders.
+If `unshielded_only`
-`True`, only unshielded colliders are returned.
-If `unshielded` is set to `False`, all colliders are returned.
+is set to `True`, only unshielded colliders are returned.
+If `unshielded_only` is set to `False`, all colliders are
+returned.